PeterSommerlad/CPPCourseAdvanced/exercises/exercise02.md

 ## (extra) `printLnSeparated` as lambda

-* create a variadic lambda named `printLnSeparated`{.cpp} that uses fold expressions to create the output separated with a comma and a space each, but only between elements.
+* create a variadic lambda named `printLnSeparated`   that uses fold expressions to create the output separated with a comma and a space each, but only between elements.

 ```C++
  std::ostringstream out{};